jydiw/alchemist/__technical-report.md

 `alchemist` aims to remove the user from as much of the programming as possible, utilizing natural language processing and machine learning to trigger appropriate chemistry problem-solving algorithms.

-The package can be summarized by the following milestones:
+The project can be summarized by the following milestones:

 1. natural language processing (NLP)
-    - recognizing the topic of a chemistry word problem
+    - (complete) recognizing the topic of a chemistry word problem
-    - parsing chemically relevant information and transforming English syntax into chemical symbols
+    - (incomplete) parsing chemically relevant information and transforming English syntax into chemical symbols
-    - translation of chemical names into chemical formulas
+    - (in progress) translation of chemical names into chemical formulas
 2. problem-solving
-    - applying proper algorithms to solve chemistry problems
+    - (complete) applying proper algorithms to solve chemistry problems
-    - accessing the processing power of computers to use experimental data to predict the products of a chemical reaction
+    - (complete) accessing the processing power of computers to use experimental data to predict the products of a chemical reaction

 This project is inspired by current research in machine learning and NLP, and significant portions of code are imported from outside libraries.

-- [chempy](https://github.com/bjodah/chempy), a robust chemistry package offering powerful modeling tools for inorganic and physical chemistry
+- inspiration from [mat2vec](https://github.com/materialsintelligence/mat2vec), an application of [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) shown to extract domain-specific knowledge from materials science texts
+- [tika-python](https://github.com/chrismattmann/tika-python), a port of the [Apache Tika](http://tika.apache.org/) library that parses text from pdf files
 - [chemdataextractor](https://github.com/mcs07/ChemDataExtractor), a chemistry-aware NLP toolkit
 - [pubchempy](https://github.com/mcs07/PubChemPy), an API wrapper providing access to [pubchem](https://pubchem.ncbi.nlm.nih.gov/), the world's largest free chemical database, operated by the [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/)
-- [tika-python](https://github.com/chrismattmann/tika-python), a python port of the [Apache Tika](http://tika.apache.org/) library that parses text from `pdf` files
-- inspiration from [mat2vec](https://github.com/materialsintelligence/mat2vec), an application which has been shown to extract chemical knowledge from text (based on [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html))
+- [chempy](https://github.com/bjodah/chempy), a chemistry package with many useful algorithms for physical, inorganic, and analytical chemistry
+- [CHNOSZ](http://chnosz.net/), a package for [R](http://www.r-project.org/) with specific applications for thermodynamic calculations in aqueous geochemistry
 - and the usual suspects: [pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/), [TensorFlow/Keras](https://www.tensorflow.org/guide/keras), and python itself.

 ## Natural Language Processing